 Baking Cooling Racks | Amazon

 This filters any water going toward the pump located in the skimmer box.

 Alternative Setup for Waterfalls

 If you have a small waterfall, it is also possible to setup the quilt batting so that all of the water runs through it on its way back to the pond.
 I’ve done it by suspending the batting like a small hammock.

 This will work if your pump is pulling water from the bottom of the pond, ensuring everything gets filtered.

-- You can continue using the Empress of Dirt batting method and change the batting as needed.
+You can continue using the Empress of Dirt Quilt Batting Method and change the batting as needed ongoing.

 - Bio-balls are also very good for collecting pond gunk.